 Raj Chetty has a speaker fee $25k which we cannot afford.
 Instead, Dr. Katharine Stewart, Provost at NC State, will speak on a similar topic.
 Brian K. has been unable to reach Donna Edna Shalala.
 Amy has been in touch with Nathan Hall at McGill and he will let us know in late summer if he is available.
 Mary is in touch with Mackenzie Wilfong.

 The group brainstormed on potential additional speakers: Mary suggested Dr. Shoba Subramanian, who was previously at UM Medical School where she built a Career & Professional Development Office.
 She is now a Principal Manager at Amazon University Partnerships.
 Mary will follow up with Shoba since there was interest from the Group.
 Karen Coats suggested Michael Salomon (Dean of U of Michigan), mentoring template, Meagan Duffy has been working with him.
 Others were asked to think of additional names.
-Christine Pfund, author of “Entering Mentoring” was suggested but there was concern from the group that a talk by her may overlap with others.
-Peter suggested a speaker suggested Jabbar Bennett, the chief diversity officer from Michigan State (bio here: https://inclusion.msu.edu/about/staff-directory.html).
+Jo Handelsman, co-author of “Entering Mentoring” was suggested but there was concern from the group that a talk by her may overlap with others.
+Peter suggested a speaker - suggested Jabbar Bennett, the chief diversity officer from Michigan State (bio here: https://inclusion.msu.edu/about/staff-directory.html).
 It was also pointed out that contractually, we can also ask Suzanne Ortega to give a plenary (and not just welcoming remarks).

 Committee members were asked to think of other potential speakers.